-SEO is a fundamental marketing strategy for most B2C operators.
+SEO is a fundamental digital marketing strategy for most B2C operators.
 Selling the importance here is not difficult.
 But new technical initiatives have gained importance in recent years and structured data is one of them.
 Standard tactics aren’t going to cut it.
 More and more of the actions that take place in a traditional marketing funnel are happening directly on the search results page.
 By leveraging structured data, you can qualify for rich results that will enhance your blue links with more actionable and helpful information directly on the search page to help target customers satisfy the queries (and even transactions) faster than ever before.

 If you are wondering how to incorporate structured data into your own B2C marketing strategy, Huckabuy has an automated structured data markup solution that facilitates the most fundamental and optimal conversation your website can have with the Google Search Bot.
 With the right conversation in place, it crawls and understands your content fully, makes new keyword associations, and raises your visibility in the organic search channel via rich results.